SNSF application preparation

 In the sections below, we present in more depth the internal evaluation procedure and criteria for some of the most common career fellowships.
 However, please be aware that the internal assessment is not limited to those grants but apply to all funding schemes requiring an institutional support.

-The SNSF Professorial Fellowships and the SNSF Starting Grants call 2023 have been merged.
-This call is aimed at outstanding researchers who are on their way to becoming professors.
-The call opens on 1 November 2022 and closes on 1 February 2023.
+The SNSF Starting Grants 2024 call is aimed at outstanding researchers from all over the world who are on their way to becoming professors.
+The call opens on 1 November 2023 and closes on 1 February 2024.
 Candidates must meet both the SNSF call requirements as well as the USI internal criteria listed below:

 SNSF criteria: